histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

    * `CentrallyBin`: a fixed set of irregularly spaced bins, defined by _bin centers._ Specifying the irregularly spaced bins by their centers has two nice features: no gaps and no underflow/overflow.
 It has an analogy with one-dimensional clustering.
 As of Histogrammar version 0.7, an automated translation to ROOT has not been defined.
    * `AdaptivelyBin`: the ultimate binning method for when you know nothing about the distribution: you specify a maximum number of bins and it adapts irregular bin centers to fit.
 It uses a one-dimensional clusering algrithm to adjust the bin centers, and the maximum memory use is finite (capped by the maximum number of bins).
 As of Histogrammar version 0.7, however, an automated translation to ROOT has not been defined.
    * `Partition`: could be used for irregularly spaced bins defined by _bin edges,_ though it was intended for groups of plots with different cuts (such as a series of different pseudorapidity cuts or heavy ion centrality bins).
    * `Categorize`: like `SparselyBin`, but with string-valued categories, rather than numbers.
 A histogram over a categorical domain is also known as a "bar chart."
+There's a certain program that excels at these.

 Although `SparselyBin` requires more a priori knowledge (the bin width) than `AdaptivelyBin`, the fixed bin width and alignment of bins with round numbers are very useful in an analysis.